hanbollar/Odin/README.md

 ![](./images/bioCrowds_runtime.png)

 In comparison to a general cpu JavaScript implementation, the non working gpujs pipeline was extremely efficient with an improvement of about `+15fps` from the cpu implementation depending on the number of agents; however, as mentioned in the [pipeline](#pipeline-using-gpujs) section, this streamlined implementation with the superKernal wrapping had to be unwrapped for debugging purposes, leaving us with a not as optimized version running at about `10fps`.
-This is still a bit better than the general JavaScript implementation at `7fps`.
-This shows off the power of gpujs!
+This is still a bit better than the general JavaScript implementation at `7fps`, showing off the power of gpujs! (note: number of agents used in the comparison simulation runs: `64`).

 ## Crowd Visualization